Dude food: Gender and food

-According to the feminist scholar Judith Butler, gender is “an identity tenuously constituted in time (…) instituted through a stylized repetition of acts”.
-In fact, “performing food labor is intertwined with performing gender”.
-In particular, several studies focus on how certain foods, drinks, or ways of eating and drinking are interpreted as “masculine”; a crucial example of this attributed masculinity to certain types of food is represented by dude food.
-Significantly, scholars have been suggesting that this masculinization of food practices might allegedly be the expression of masculine privilege, which “manifests around food and cooking in a myriad of ways”.
-Dude food has been extremely crucial as it has raised the interest of the scholarly world as to why the Western cultural and social system defines gender by looking at people's food choices.
+According to the feminist scholar Judith Butler, gender is "an identity tenuously constituted in time (…) instituted through a stylized repetition of acts".
+In fact, "performing food labor is intertwined with performing gender".
+In particular, several studies focus on how certain foods, drinks, or ways of eating and drinking are interpreted as "masculine"; a crucial example of this attributed masculinity to certain types of food is represented by dude food.
+Scholars have suggested that this masculinization of food practices might be the expression of masculine privilege, which "manifests around food and cooking in a myriad of ways".

-Meat is considered to be one of the most important ingredients of “manly” food, since meat conveys the meaning of “sexuality and virility”.
+Meat is considered to be one of the most important ingredients of "masculine" food, since meat conveys the meaning of "sexuality and virility".
 Thus, if masculinity is related to meat, a mostly vegetarian diet is inevitably interpreted as feminine.
 Not only the consumption of meat, but also the various ways in which it is cooked, are associated with a specific idea of masculinity.
 For instance, barbecued meat and its consumption have always been seen as a rather masculine activity.
-There is a growing literature demonstrating how types of unhealthy food are interpreted to be masculine because of the presence, in our belief system, of cultural stereotypes according to which women tend to eat more healthily than men.
+There is a growing literature demonstrating how types of unhealthy food are interpreted to be masculine because of the presence of cultural stereotypes according to which women tend to eat a healthier diet than men.

 This differentiation could also be attributed to the packaging of food products.
-Strong stereotypes are also deeply embedded in people’s buying preferences.
-The cultural basis of these stereotypes regarding food choices and gender perception is the desire from part of our social system to protect and maintain its hegemonic masculine norms.
-The interest toward dude food is leading people to re-think about the reasons behind food choices and why it should be “enjoyed.
-With friends and family — male or female.”
+Strong stereotypes are deeply embedded in consumers buying preferences.